ezyang/refined-claude/README.md

 Accessibility refinements to Claude Desktop.
 OS X only.

+## Features

+* **Auto approve.** Automatically approve tool usage requests.
+* **Auto continue.** Automatically continue chats when they hit the request limit.

 ## Installation

 Install this tool using `pip`:

 ```bash
 uv tool install refined-claude
 ```

+You will need to give Terminal permissions for Accessibility, if you haven't already.

 ## Usage

 With a running instance of Claude Desktop, just run this in the background: